AokiOfficial/Aoki/INSTRUCTIONS.md

   // ...more events
 ]);
 ```
+Or you might as well wrap this in an object mapper, that's faster.

 Seyfert also can't know if you have bundled your `seyfert.config` or not, so by default you are forced to include it in with the exposed token (not the `process.env`ed one if you don't include `.env`!)

-Finally (holy, not done?!), only after you remove the paths from your `seyfert.config` that you can finally bundle your code.
+Finally, only after you remove the paths from your `seyfert.config` that you can finally bundle your code.
 Otherwise, Seyfert will trigger its search to something that doesn't exist after bundle.
 ```ts
 // only leave this alone
 // other stuff, remove them all